tuankhoin/toilet-pandemia/README.md

   <br>A Karen being exploded.
 </p>

-The explosion effect is created by using the explosion cloud material with `addictive rendering mode` to create the the realisic explosion cloud.
-The materal also use `multiply color` mode to remove the undesirable corners of the texture.
-In the particle system configuation, the explosion uses `limit velocity over time` and `size over time` to make the size of the explosion radius big from the start and then smaller by time.
+The explosion effect is created by using the explosion cloud material with `addictive rendering mode` to create the the realistic explosion cloud.
+The material also use `multiply color` mode to remove the undesirable corners of the texture.
+In the particle system configuration, the explosion uses `limit velocity over time` and `size over time` to make the size of the explosion radius big from the start and then smaller by time.
 We also make use of the `color over lift time` to make the color of the explosion brighter in the center.
 We also use `burst` in `emssion` to make the particles assemble at the center from the start and then spread out.

 #### Additive Blending